 In connection with its obligations under Title IX, Jackson State University is committed to ensuring appropriate training for its Title IX Coordinator, law enforcement personnel, "responsible employees," victim advocates, and others involved in responding to, investigating, or adjudicating sexual misconduct.
-In addition, we offer a comprehensive awareness and prevention training to faculty, staff, and students to assist them in recognizing sexual misconduct, teach them how to respond to reports of sexual misconduct, and ensure that they are aware of available on and off campus resources.
+Jackson State University will train all personnel involved in the Title IX process and publish training materials on their websites.
+Training must involve review of the definition of sexual harassment and the scope of the application of Title IX to college programs and activities, how to conduct a formal or informal process, and how to "serve impartially," including avoidance of "prejudgment of the facts at issue, conflicts of interest, and bias.
+In addition, Jackson State University will offer a comprehensive awareness and prevention training to faculty, staff, and students to assist them in recognizing sexual misconduct, teach them how to respond to reports of sexual misconduct, and ensure that they are aware of available on and off campus resources.
+Staff must be trained on relevant technology to conduct remote investigations and hearings.
+Live hearings will be recorded, by transcript or audio visually, and will be made available to parties and maintained in college records for at least seven years.